Oluwabillionz96/GitFind/README.md

 - Profile Statistics like: Most used languages,overall profile stats and a graph to show how often a user Interacts with Github can be seen by navigating to the stats page.

+- Toggle between dark and light mode by clicking on the button at the top right coner of the page.

 ## API Enpoints Used

 Here are the lists of [Github](https;//github.com) API EndPoints Used.